JetBrains/intellij-sdk-docs/tutorials/custom_language_support_tutorial.md

-In this tutorial we will add basic support for [.properties](https://en.wikipedia.org/wiki/.properties) language and it's usages within Java code.
+In this tutorial we will add basic support for [.properties](https://en.wikipedia.org/wiki/.properties) language and its usages within Java code.

 We will generate parser and PSI elements using [Grammar-Kit](https://github.com/JetBrains/Grammar-Kit) plugin.